Course Descriptions

 Variables affecting communication including perception, language, attitudes and cognitive processes.
 Research related to each variable will be examined.

 A course designed for students to get experience in the application of theory to practical situations.
-Businesses and organizations selected to participate draw from qualified students with skills in organizational communication, forensics, technical theatre or acting.
+Businesses and organizations selected to participate draw from qualified students with skills in organizational communication.
 May be repeated for a total of six hours.
 Graded pass/fail.

 A study of the contemporary approaches to interpersonal communication with opportunities for practical application of those approaches in diverse interpersonal situations.

 A survey of theory, research, and practice relevant to the study of contemporary approaches to interpersonal communication in organizational contexts.
-Students will examine individual communicative behaviors in the workplace and the impact those behaviors have on co-workers, superiors, subordinates and organizational life.
+Students will examine individual communicative behaviors in the workplace and the impact those behaviors have on co-workers, superiors, and subordinates, and organizational life.

 A comprehensive study of health communication in varied contexts ranging from intrapersonal and interpersonal to organizational and mediated.
 This course introduces students to theoretical frameworks guiding current scholarship in health communication.
 Students will also improve their own communication competence in health care contexts.